phcompeau/biological_modeling_course/_pages/coronavirus/tutorial_rmsd.md

 In[#]: calcTransformation(first_ca, second_ca).apply(first_ca);
 ~~~

-Finally, we can calculate the RMSD score.
+Now that the best rotation has been found, we can determine the RMSD between the structures using the built-in function `calcRMSD`.

 ~~~ python
 In[#]: calcRMSD(first_ca, second_ca)
 ~~~

-You should see something like this:
+You should see something like the following:

 ![image-center](../assets/images/RMSDResult3.png){: .align-center}

+## Merging multiple chains to compute RMSD of an overall structure

-Finally, it is also possible to merge all the chains together to calculate the RMSD of the overall structure.
-Here we merge the three matches corresponding to A to A, B to B, and C to C.
+Now that we can compare the structures of two chains, it is also possible to merge all the chains together to calculate the RMSD of the overall structure.
+Below, we merge the three matches corresponding to matching the A chains, B chains, and C chains of the two proteins.

 ~~~ python
 In[#]: first_ca = matches[0][0] + matches[4][0] + matches[8][0]